Dead (Madison Beer song): Composition

 Speaking about the song's inspiration, Beer stated "It's about a situation myself and so many others find themselves in when you feel ignored and not loved in a relationship, yet you’re still hearing empty words like 'I can't live without you,' and it tears you up inside so I wanted to make the anthem for staying strong through this moment and not taking any shit!"

 "Dead" is an indie pop song with a length of three minutes and fourteen seconds.
 Musically, it features breathy vocals from Beer over a beat that has been described by one music critic as "danceable".
 Taylor Weatherby, writing for Billboard, compared the song to the works of Ariana Grande and JoJo.
 Lyrically, it has been described as a breakup anthem where the singer confronts a lying boyfriend.
 In the chorus, Beer sings "You say you can't live without me, so why aren't you dead yet?"
 Some sources suggested that the lyrics were about Beer's breakup with American singer Jack Gilinsky.

+In February of 2025, a demo of the song sung by British Singer Rita Ora surfaced online.